Zinn-Digital-LTD/Zinn-Digital-WP-REST-API-Manager/readme.txt

 == Frequently Asked Questions ==

-= Q: Why don’t I see custom fields (meta) for a post type? =
+= Q: Why don't I see custom fields (meta) for a post type? =
 A: Custom fields will only be detected if at least **one post** exists using those fields.
 Publish a post with the custom field filled in, then refresh the API Manager screen.

 = Q: Will this work with fields created by ACF, Meta Box, Pods, or other plugins? =
 A: Yes!
-As long as the field data is saved to WordPress’s standard post meta system, you can toggle REST API visibility for it.
+As long as the field data is saved to WordPress's standard post meta system, you can toggle REST API visibility for it.

 = Q: Is this plugin secure? =
 A: Absolutely!
 All admin actions require the proper permissions, nonces, and input sanitization.